DamarisLa/SimiSTR/README.md

     -       22	20374713	20374727	3	TTG

 #### Important: [GangSTR Bedfile](https://github.com/gymreklab/GangSTR#tr-regions---regions)
-Currently the main function has a calculation startposition-1 when reading and startposition +1 when working with GangSTR bedfiles. line nr 248 #-1 , when not working with gangstr-bedfiles. line nr 248 and 360 -1  , when working with gangstr-bedfiles. line nr 269 and 360 # +1, when not working with gangstr-bedfiles.
+Currently the main function has a calculation startposition-1 when reading and start position +1 when working with GangSTR bedfiles. line nr 248 #-1 , when not working with gangstr-bedfiles. line nr 248 and 360 -1  , when working with gangstr-bedfiles. line nr 269 and 360 # +1, when not working with gangstr-bedfiles.
-!It is important to be aware of the meaning of the startposition in the bedfile one uses, and adapt the code if nessesary!
+!It is important to be aware of the meaning of the start-position in the bedfile one uses, and adapt the code if nessesary!

 ### Future Improvements
 - Implementation is linear.
 Fasta reader is a bottle neck.
 Future improvement will be threading before fasta-reader, that chromosome will be run parallel, than after each other.
 - Improvements in structure and function delegation
 - Improvements in parameter handling
-- Parameter to submit if a bedfile-startposition is +1 oder not, and automatically deals with it
+- Parameter to submit if a bedfile-start-position is +1 oder not, and automatically deals with it

 #### [BedFileParser](https://github.com/DamarisLa/STRsimulator/tree/main/BedFileParser)
 Contains Parser that reformat Bedfiles into Tool-specific Files needed by several STR-Tools compared in